cloudmesh/cloudmesh-manual/docs-source/source/configuration/configuration.rst

 ~~~~~~~~~~~

 The credentials are dependent on the kind of the cloud and include all
-information needed for authenticate and use the cloud service.
+information needed for authenticating and use the cloud service.

-As the infromation is sensitive the file in .cloudmesh holding this
+As the information is sensitive the file in .cloudmesh holding
-information must be properly protected.
+the information must be properly protected.

 .. note:: We even have a project that encrypts the cloudmesh.yaml
           file, but it is not fully integrated yet.
 Future versions